okjuan/virtual.book/_posts/2024-08-30-good-shower.md

 Allow me to shed some light on the ways that the tub compromises the shower.

 We begin with the uncomfortable task of having to _climb_ in, over a literal barrier, without any clothes to soften accidental contact.
-And yet, clearing this hurdle is not merely a matter of stepping high and long.
-Because on the other side of the barrier one must balance onefooted on standing surface mutated by the tub into a skinny and smooth ramp with sloping edges.
+Clearing this hurdle is not merely a matter of stepping high and long because on the other side one must balance onefooted on a skinny, slippery ramp with sloping edges.
-It's shockingly inhospitable ground considering its primary aim is to allow a bipedal, softskinned animal to stand barefoot while being showered in water and to contort while applying lubricants that ooze dangerously downwards onto an already slick slope.
+It's shockingly inhospitable ground considering its primary aim is to allow a bipedal, softskinned animal to stand barefooted in showering water and contort while applying lubricants that ooze dangerously downwards onto an already slick surface.
-But we're used to it, so we don't notice its unfriendly design.
+But we're used to this design, so we don't notice its baffling unfriendliness.

-On the other hand, a shower that needs not perform as a tub can focus on being a good shower.
+If freed from the responsibility of doubling as a tub, a shower can focus on being a good shower.
 It can be easy to enter and to exit.
-Its standing ground -- freed from the obligation to be gentle on a bare backside -- can be tiled or otherwise surfaced with material of high enough friction so that it is easy to balance on, whether covered in soapy water or not.
+Its standing ground, unobliged to accommodate the bare backside, can be tiled or otherwise surfaced with material that gives traction to the bare foot, even when covered in soapy water.
-And it can be wide enough to allow a person to turn their body without grazing the shower curtain or feeling otherwise constricted.
+The dimensions can be square and wide enough to allow a person to turn and easily rinse different parts of their body without having to watch their step or feel unreasonably constricted.

 Good design, as they say, is invisible.
 A good shower demands no effort or conscious attention from its user.
 It lets them get clean while {% post_url_with_hover_card their mind wanders | 2021-02-01-think-invisibly %}.
 To achieve this, it must make it extremely easy to do all the basic things: get in, stand, wash, rinse, and get out.
-It sounds obvious, and yet the standard tubshower hybrid most of us have at home fails this basic test.
+The tubshower hybrid most of us have at home fails this basic test.